aliveGUY/library_project/README.md

 # Library MNTU Project

 This is uni group project.
-It uses crossplatform tools and libraries.
+It uses cross-platform tools and libraries.

-**To install and setup the project run these commands:**
+**To install and set the project run these commands:**

 `
 git clone https://github.com/aliveGUY/library_project.git